Jaxydog/doop/docs/readme.md

 # doop!

+> ⚠️ Please be aware that Doop is currently a work-in-progess!
+Expect bugs and missing features! ⚠️

 Doop is an open-source Discord bot whose primary purpose is to assist administrators with guild management, while also throwing in some fun features such as polls.

 ## Why doop?